the French flag Charles Louis de Montesquieu

 Modern philosophy

-Montesquieu was a French philosopher of the 18th century (1689-1755).
+Montesquieu was a French philosopher of the eighteenth century (1689-1755).
 He is known for his works The Spirit of the Laws and Persian Letters.
 Born at the Château de la Brède, near Bordeaux, he became a councillor in the Bordeaux parliament.
-An inheritance allowed him to leave his position, after which he developed a passion for science, politics, and philosophy.
-However, his works, praised throughout Europe, were placed on the Index.
-He began contributing to the Encyclopédie shortly before his death.
+An inheritance allowed him to leave his post, after which he developed a passion for science, politics and philosophy.
+His works, celebrated throughout Europe, were nonetheless placed on the Index.
+Shortly before his death, he began contributing to the Encyclopédie.

 book cover